ramesesinc/modules-waterworks/server/rameses-gov-etracs-waterworks-services2.jar/docs/1-User Manual/3-Billing Period and Schedule.md

 ### Testing the rules ###
 To test the rules, we need to go back to the schedule group.
 Go to __Master > Waterworks > Billing Schedule Groups__ and search the billing schedule group, in this case S1.
 Once you have seen that on the list, select the item by pointing the mouse and double click.
 Alternatively, you can select the item press Ctrl-O to open or click on the `Open` button from the list toolbar.
 Once open, you will be able to see the Billing Period Tab.

+![alt text][skedrule9]

+Click on the `Add Period` button.
+A popup will display prompting you for a year and month.
+Click OK to finish.

+![alt text][skedrule10]

+The result will be displayed on the Billing Period list.

+![alt text][skedrule11]

+If you want to edit the values, select the item on the list and double click to open or click the `Open` folder button.
+This should display the billing period information.
+Click the `Edit` button to make the fields editable.
+Then once finished click `Save`.

+![alt text][skedrule12]

+You do not have to specify the billing period dates.
+The system will automatically fill them as the need arises during billing if it does not yet exist.
+However, if you already created one on purpose, the system will not override it.
+This schedule group will be referenced by the sub area.

 [skedlist]: ./images/groupskedlist.png
 [skedform]: ./images/groupskedform.png